 Non-current assets are things that are more likely to take over a year to be converted into cash, like large real estate holdings or machinery.

 Liabilities are the debts that a company has.
 For example, if a firm borrows money from a bank, that loan is listed as a liability on its balance sheet.

 Like assets, liabilities are often arranged into two categories — current liabilities and long-term liabilities.

 Long-term liabilities are the opposite.
 They’re payments that a company will have to make in over a year’s time.
-That could also include payments on a loan or a tax payment.

 What is shareholder equity?

 Shareholder equity is the cash value that remains when you subtract a company’s liabilities from its assets.

 Shareholder equity matters because it is a good indication as to how strong a company’s finances are.